Binary and Extreme Quantization for Computer Vision

 Submission Guidelines

 • Papers included in ICCV proceedings: Submitted (full 8-page) papers must be formatted using the ICCV 2025 template and should adhere to ICCV submission guidelines.
 The maximum file size for submissions is 50MB.
-The CMT-based review process will be double-blind.
+The OpenReview-based review process will be double-blind.
 These submissions will be included in the proceedings and must contain new previously unpublished material.

 • Previously published work: We welcome previously published papers from previous CV/ML conferences including ICCV 2025 which are within the scope of the workshop.